2050-Materials/aecdata/README.md

 #### Data Transformation for EPDx Format

 - `to_epdx(self)`: Converts the data into the EPDx format, suitable for environmental product declarations.

-This class is a powerful tool for developers working with environmental data about construction materials, providing essential functionalities for data manipulation, conversion, and visualization.

 ## Usage Example